conestack/cone.app/docs/source/widgets.rst

 information about the currently displayed slice and the pagination :ref:`Batch <widgets_batch>`.

-The listing slice is abstract and must be implemented use case specific while the listing header, footer and pagination batch are generic implementations.
+The listing slice is abstract and must be implemented while the listing header, footer and pagination batch are generic implementations.

 Create a template for rendering the slice, e.g. at ``cone.example.browser:templates/example_slice.pt``: